 #4 Comfrey (Comphrey, Comfry)|

 #4 strain of Russian comfrey, Symphytum Peregrinum.
-It is high in
+It is high in protein

-It is also known as Quaker comfrey, Russian Comfrey, Healing
+It is also known as Quaker comfrey, Russian Comfrey, American Comfrey, Healing

-as Symphytum asperum x officinale which is the same as Symphytum peregrinum which
+known as Symphytum asperum x officinale which is the same as Symphytum peregrinum

 Bocking #4 Comfrey